conradhalling/jekyll-theme-chirpy/_posts/2024-04-01-march-2024-running-summary.md

 |   13 |  3/18 |      |      |      |      |       |       |      |     0.00 |        73.33 |
 |   14 |  3/25 |      |      |      |      |       |       |      |     0.00 |        73.33 |

-I started over from scratch, essentially using the Couch to 5k plan, and it took me eight weeks to reach the 5k distance.
+In late December 2023, I started over from scratch, essentially using the Couch to 5k plan, and I restarted again on February 2.
+It took me eight weeks to reach the 5k distance.
 A few weeks later I managed a six-mile run.
-I was experiencing some pain in my left knee, especially when climbing stairs, and I don't like to run when I'm feeling pain.
+But I was experiencing some pain in my left knee, especially when climbing stairs, and I didn't like to run when I was feeling pain.

 On January 4, 2024, my wife and I adopted two dogs from the Pawtucket Rhode Island Animal Shelter.
 Suddenly I was walking a dog four times a day, occasionally for several miles at a time, and this was my excuse for not running as much as I had hoped.

+In March I increased my long run to six miles, but various distractions diverted me from running after March 16.